Select a category Close

 Low salaries

-If we compare React.js developer salaries in Romania and other Eastern European countries, we will see that the programmer compensation of middle React.js front-end coders in Romania is the lowest – $21,000 per year, in Poland – $32,000, in Ukraine – $31,500, in Hungary – $21,500 and in the Czech Republic – $40,000.
-In comparison to the USA, Romanian coders earn from 4 to 6 times less per year, so Romania is one of the most affordable locations in terms of IT services in the world.
-See a more detailed comparison of software engineer salaries in Romania and America later in the article.
+Let’s compare React.js developer salaries in Romania and other Eastern European countries.
+We will see that the programmer compensation of middle React.js front-end coders in Romania is the lowest – $21,000 per year, in Hungary – $30,000, in Ukraine – $36,000, in Poland – $46,000, and in the Czech Republic – $48,000.
+In comparison to the USA, product tech companies that work with Romanian coders save from 4 to 6 times on salaries per year, so Romania is one of the most affordable locations in terms of IT services in the world.
+See a more detailed comparison of software engineers’ salaries in Romania and America later in the article.

 Romania - Alcor BPO